shrey0303/Expense-Tracker/README.md

 # Points that could be improved
 + Inflation is not accounted for
 + Since there may be lots of transactions on one day, and then a long break, it might make more sense to calculate the area between the predicted, and a line joining every test example.
-+ More improvements related to the models themselves are listed in the project report in the `docs/` folder.

 ---